-Information set forth in the sections entitled "Proposal 1 - Election of Directors" and "Certain Relationships and Related Party Transactions" contained in our definitive proxy statement for the 2013 Annual Meeting of Shareholders to be held on March 20, 2013 is incorporated herein by reference.
+Information set forth in the sections entitled "Proposal 1 - Election of Directors" and "Certain Relationships and Related Party Transactions" contained in our definitive proxy statement for the 2015 Annual Meeting of Shareholders to be held on March 18, 2015 is incorporated herein by reference.

-We are considered a "controlled company" within the meaning of Rule 5615(c)(1) of the NASDAQ Listing Rules based on the approximate 81% beneficial ownership of our outstanding common stock by Bridgford Industries Incorporated and are therefore exempted from various NASDAQ Listing Rules pertaining to certain "independence" requirements of our directors.
+We are considered a "controlled company" within the meaning of Rule 5615(c)(1) of the NASDAQ Listing Rules based on the more than 80% beneficial ownership of our outstanding common stock by Bridgford Industries Incorporated and are therefore exempted from various NASDAQ Listing Rules pertaining to certain "independence" requirements of our directors.
 Nevertheless, the Board of Directors has determined that Messrs.
-Andrews, Foster, Scott and Zippwald, who together comprise the Audit Committee, are all "independent directors" within the meaning of Rule 5605 of the NASDAQ Listing Rules.
+Andrews, Scott and Zippwald, who together comprise the Audit Committee, are all "independent directors" within the meaning of Rule 5605 of the NASDAQ Listing Rules.

 Our general legal counsel is the son of the former senior chairman of the board of directors.
-As legal counsel to the board, he currently is paid a fee of one thousand six hundred dollars for each meeting attended.
-Total fees paid under this arrangement for fiscal year 2012 were approximately nineteen thousand dollars.
+As legal counsel to the board, he currently is paid a fee of one thousand eight hundred dollars for each meeting attended.
+Total fees paid under this arrangement for fiscal year 2014 were approximately twenty-one thousand dollars.
 Legal services are performed on our behalf and billed by a firm in which he is a partner.
-Total fees billed under this arrangement for fiscal year 2012 were approximately twenty-two thousand dollars.
+Total fees billed under this arrangement for fiscal year 2014 were approximately one thousand dollars.

 Director Allan Bridgford Jr., son of the former senior chairman of the board of directors, is providing consulting services to the Chicago plant and management.
-The contract on behalf of the Company with Allan Bridgford Jr. is for consulting services at six hundred dollars per day.
-Total fees billed under this arrangement for fiscal year 2012 were approximately \$46,000.
-As a member of the board of directors, he currently is paid a fee of one thousand six hundred dollars for each meeting attended.
-Total fees paid under this arrangement for fiscal year 2012 were \$23,000.
+The contract on behalf of the Company with Allan Bridgford Jr. is for consulting services at twelve hundred dollars per day.
+Total fees billed under this arrangement for fiscal year 2014 were approximately \$173,000.
+As a member of the board of directors, he was paid a fee of one thousand eight hundred dollars for each meeting attended during fiscal 2014.
+Total fees paid under this arrangement for fiscal year 2014 were \$8,800.
+He was reappointed as Director as of January 12, 2015.